AndreasErikLundmark/kafka-chat/README.md

 2. Get current topics in kafka: base_url/chat/getTopics

 # Important
-Before sending a message a new listener for the topic just created needs to be created.
+Before sending a message a new listener for the topic just created needs to be created in the consumer.

 5. A way to do this under runtime is to call the consumer endpoint: base_url/createTopicListener?topic=[TopicName]